 Syntax in Reading and Writing will help your students learn the function of syntactic tools in reading and writing at the sentence level.
 No endless grammar identification and terminology worksheets; no DOL error correction; no mini-lessons; but lessons which teach how challenging sentences are constructed.

-The 18 parts of speech, phrases, and clauses weekly lessons are leveled from basic to advanced and features 5 lesson components (10–15 minutes each):
+The 18 parts of speech, phrases, and clauses weekly lessons are leveled from basic (elementary) to advanced (middle and high school) and feature 5 lesson components (10–15 minutes each):